jamsyoung/javascript-puzzlers/README.md

 # JavaScript Puzzlers
-I ram across these on [Adobe TV][0].
+I ran across these on [Adobe TV][0].
 Thought they were fun to play with.
 I have converted them slightly to run in node for quick testing on command line.

 ## How to run